josephclander/react-ui-learning-hub/README.md

     **Install Database Software:**

     Make sure PostgreSQL is installed on your machine.
+I installed via Homebrew on mac with:

+    ```bash
+    brew install postgresql
+    brew services start postgresql
+    ```

-I used PGAdmin4 to be able to navigate more easily.
+    I used [PGAdmin4](https://www.pgadmin.org/) to be able to navigate more easily.

     **Create a Database:**